 If the landlord expresses concerns about some aspect of their property and your ability to fill their vacancy, make sure to address it and offer a solution.
 Perhaps they’ve had some bad experiences with real estate agents before and shy away from the idea of a partnership.
 Perhaps they’re worried around the cost of working with a real estate agent.

-If they’re willing to talk about those experiences, let them know why working with you was different (and make sure to follow through on any promises you made!)
+If they’re willing to talk about those experiences, let them know why working with you will be different (and make sure to follow through on any promises you made!)

 Don’t: Be Too Pushy